pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

 As you can see by the above table, the only command searched for when doing an XREF on a counter is the "EXM,CT" command.
 The reason for searching for only this command even though others may affect the counter (i.e. CT-1) is that there is no way of checking if the other commands (such as CT-1) are affecting that particular counter.

-If must be noted that for every "EXM.CT" command for a particular counter, there will almost certainly be another "EXM.CT" command to switch it back in either the same action or in one closely following the first one.
+If must be noted that for every "EXM,CT" command for a particular counter, there will almost certainly be another "EXM,CT" command to switch it back in either the same action or in one closely following the first one.
 This situation must also be considered.

 Suppose you wanted to find which actions referenced object number 25.
 The procedure would go as follows (user inputs are underlined):